This page shows an overview of the color field paintings by Hester van Dapperen. This series color field paintings is in constant development.

 Sometimes it is in relief or engraved in the paint or there is a piece visible of a prayer note of a Chinese temple.

 Some lyrics are a residu of the art project ‘The Wishing Tree’.
 An art participation project with the public in 2010

-would you like to stay informed about exhibitions ?
+Would you like to receive announcements of exhibitions ?